On Campus and Online Bible Learning

 PBCTS’ ONLINE MISSION

-The goal of our Online classes is to provide a virtual class experience that promotes self-study, continued development of study and research skills in biblical understanding, as well as the formation of communication skills both in writing and in the ministry of God’s biblical revelation through his Word.
-Both the B.A. in Biblical Studies and the Master in Biblical Studies provide the option to be completed online.
-APPLY TO LEARN MORE
+As per our school catalog, the goal of our Online classes is to provide a virtual class experience that promotes self-study, continued development of study and research skills in biblical understanding, as well as the formation of communication skills both in writing and in the ministry of God’s biblical revelation through his Word.
+Both the B.A. in Biblical Studies and the Master in Biblical Studies offers the option to be completed online.
+APPLY TO LEARN MORE.
+To view the course schedule Winter Quarter 2018, click here.

 *The credits earned in our Online degree programs retain the same value as their on-campus academic counterparts.